awsdocs/amazon-vpc-peering-guide/doc_source/vpc-peering-basics.md

 1. If both VPCs are in the same region, you can modify your VPC connection to enable DNS hostname resolution\.
 By default, if instances on either side of a VPC peering connection address each other using a public DNS hostname, the hostname resolves to the instance's public IP address\.

-For more information about creating and working with VPC peering connections, see [Working with VPC Peering Connections](working-with-vpc-peering.md)\.
+For more information, see [Working with VPC Peering Connections](working-with-vpc-peering.md)\.

 ## VPC Peering Connection Lifecycle<a name="vpc-peering-lifecycle"></a>

 A VPC peering connection goes through various stages starting from when the request is initiated\.
 At each stage, there may be actions that you can take, and at the end of its lifecycle, the VPC peering connection remains visible in the Amazon VPC console and API or command line output for a period of time\.

-![\[VPC peering connection lifecycle\]](http://docs.aws.amazon.com/AmazonVPC/latest/PeeringGuide/images/peering-lifecycle-diagram.png)
+![\[VPC peering connection lifecycle\]](http://docs.aws.amazon.com/vpc/latest/peering/images/peering-lifecycle-diagram.png)
 + **Initiating\-request**: A request for a VPC peering connection has been initiated\.
 At this stage, the peering connection may fail or may go to `pending-acceptance`\.
 + **Failed**: The request for the VPC peering connection has failed\.
 During this state, it cannot be accepted, rejected, or deleted\.
 The failed VPC peering connection remains visible to the requester for 2 hours\.
 + **Pending\-acceptance**: The VPC peering connection request is awaiting acceptance from the owner of the accepter VPC\.
 During this state, the owner of the requester VPC can delete the request, and the owner of the accepter VPC can accept or reject the request\.
 If no action is taken on the request, it expires after 7 days\.